AngelMunoz/Navs/README.md

 # The Navs Family

-This is a monorepo that contains a few projects that work closely together but each is available as a separate library.
+Welcome to the Navs Family documentation.

+This documentation is a work in progress.

+This project contains the following libraries:

 - [Navs](#Navs)
 - [UrlTemplates](#UrlTemplates)